 A cosy family home with living spaces spread over three levels, Olaf House is great for families with children and young adults.
 The house is bathed in sunlight even in the snowy winter months, owing to large floor-to-ceiling windows and a double-height atrium in the living room.

 Three comfortable bedrooms are all located on a single level, making the house ideal for multi-generational families.
-A tatami room on the third level can accommodate two additional children by night and transform back into a playroom by day.
+A tatami room on the third level can accommodate two additional guests at an extra cost.
 An entire floor has been dedicated to socialising, containing living and dining areas plus a well-equipped kitchen allowing you to cook your family’s favourite dishes.
 You are on vacation though and there is nothing more indulgent than piping hot food delivered to your doorstep when you return to your holiday home after a long but exhilarating day on the slopes.
 Niseko Gourmet can take care of all your dining needs including provisioning and private dinners.